IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/unit_models/soec_design.rst

 be readily obtained.
 Based on typical current densities the size of the SOEC module can be estimated, if rough capital costs are needed.

-Performance the SOEC away from the design point can be handled in two way.
-Either the more detailed specially discretized models can be used, or surrogate models can be coupled with this model.
+Performance of the SOEC away from the design point can be handled in two way.
+Either the more detailed spatially discretized models can be used, or surrogate models can be coupled with this model.